gabrieljunckes/Dynamics-365-Workflow-Tools/docs/Entity Attachment To Email.md

 * Select Most Recent Disctinc Files: Added option to only select the Most Recent file by distinct file name.

-Note: The Main Record URL, is a standard feature of Dynamics CRM, taht contains the full URL of a record.
+Note: The Main Record URL, is a standard feature of Dynamics CRM, that contains the full URL of a record.
 In this URL you have the entity type, and the record GUID.
 Right now this is the only way we have to pass a "Dynamic" EntityReference (with not hard coding an entity type) to Workflows Activities.
 If you pass this string URL as a parameter, in the Workflow Activity you can retrieve this entity Reference.